Help test XDG support in cabal-install

 touching.
 You certainly find relics of a long development process,

-including code necessary to support obsolete features (v1-build
+including code necessary to support obsolete features (v1-build and

 sandboxes), but for a project its age and scope, I found the code both